How to buy Centuria Office (COF) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Centuria Office REIT is a reit-office business based in Australia.
-Centuria Office shares (COF) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Centuria Office has a trailing 12-month revenue of around $166.6 million.
+Centuria Office is a reit-office business based in Australia.
+Centuria Office shares (COF) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Centuria Office has a trailing 12-month revenue of around $156.6 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Centuria Office

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the ASX.
 Our table can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, such as your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.

 - Search for Centuria Office.
 Find the share by name or ticker symbol: COF.
 Research its history to confirm it's a solid investment against your financial goals.